rendzina/ble_scanner/README.md

 ### Viewing Statistics

-Generate a report of detected devices:
+Generate a report of detected devices and behaviours:

 ```
 node stats.js